-=Method offers Functional Safety Assessments and Consultants across all the phases of the Functional Safety Lifecycle.
+=Method offers Functional Safety Assessments and Consultancy across all the phases of the Functional Safety Lifecycle.
 We have a broad range of experience with different members of the team specialising in different phases of the Functional Safety Lifecycle.

 The standards are evolving to make it mandatory to carry out a Functional Safety Assessments at the end of a number of life cycle stages.
 The HSE will often specifically request that Functional Safety Assessments be carried out.
 The main point of the Functional Safety Assessment is to check that the work you did is appropriate for the SIL of the SIF.

 FSA 1 confirms that the work you did in Hazard and Risk Assessment and generating the Safety Requirement Specification has been done according to the standard - and by competent people.
 These tasks are fundamental to the safety of the final installation – having an independent expert confirm that all has been done correctly and that the required Safety Integrity Level has been achieved is a critical requirement of Functional Safety standards.

 FSA 2 confirms that the design is completed according to the rules of the standard.
 The design should already have been verified, but the FSA 2 looks in to the way in which the work has been done and confirms that people doing the work are competent.
 We also look at the devices chosen and confirm they are compliant with the target SIL, have the correct hardware fault tolerance and that the PFD calculations have been done correctly.
 If you have commissioned a 3rd party Systems Integrator to do this work for you, we can “police” the work they do on your behalf and ensure that what is delivered is compliant with the Functional Safety standards.